Khatia Buniatishvili, Paavo Järvi / Orchestre de Paris

 The Conductor: Paavo Järvi

 In 2010, Paavo Järvi took over the musical direction of the orchestra.
 He also was the conductor in this concert.
 Paavo Järvi was born 1962 in Tallinn, Estonia.
 His father, Neeme Järvi (*1937), is also a well-known conductor (see also Wikipedia for more information on Paavo Järvi).
 The main residence for the orchestra now is the newly opened Philharmonie de Paris.

 The soloist in this concert was the Georgian pianist Khatia Buniatishvili (*1987).
-Khatia started studying piano at age 3, with her mother as teacher, and at age 6 she already made a first concert appearance in Tbilisi, and at age 10 she started giving concerts in various parts of the world: a true child prodigy!
+Khatia started studying piano at age 3, with her mother as teacher, and at age 6 she already made a first concert appearance in Tbilisi, and at age 10 she started giving concerts in various parts of the world.
+She appears to be a true child prodigy!
 Further studies led her to Austria (1999 – 2002).
 After graduating from the Central Music School in Tbilisi, she entered the Tbilisi State Conservatory in 2004.
 Around 2010 (after winning several prizes at competitions), she launched an international career as concert pianist.
 She now lives in Paris (more information again on Wikipedia).

 A View Onto the Podium